anki-code/xonsh-cheatsheet/README.md

 | Return | stdout lines | CommandPipeline | CommandPipeline | `None` |

 Here:
 * Threadable (capturable) process is the process without any interaction with user.
+Note that if unthreadable process will run with detached terminal it will be suspended by OS automatically.
-* Capturing "strict no" means that stream will be passed to the main terminal in any case.
+* Capturing "strict no" means that stream will be passed to the main terminal from any place of calling.

 ### `$()` - capture and return output without printing stdout and stderr